-Getting a cold or flu is a natural course of life, and as my mum says, it’s a good clean out of your system (I am sure we can all relate to that).
+Getting a cold or flu is a natural course of life, and as my mum used to say: it’s a good clean out of your system (I am sure we can all relate to that).

 It’s not overly pleasant and sometimes can degenerate to bronchitis, sinusitis or pneumonia.
 However nature has provided us with foods that can help us back to the road to recovery.

 You don’t want to eat too much with a cold or flu; as the saying goes starve a cold and flu, feed a fever.
 The theory behind this saying is that you’ll end up feeding the bug.
-There are certain foods that are better to have during convalescence than others As utilised in recipes below.
-Forget antibiotics, flu vaccinations and codine laden medications, here’s some tastier medications*…
+There are certain foods that are better to have during convalescence than others as utilised in recipes below.
+Forget antibiotics, flu vaccinations and codeine laden medications, here’s some tastier "medications"*…

 Oatmeal with apple and pear compote

-It’s no secret that I love oats.
-Because they’re easily digested and great for the middle jiao (digestive center of the body), slightly warming, easy to make and you can change it up as much as your imagination will allow!
+Health explanation Oats are easily digested and great for the middle jiao (digestive centre of the body), slightly warming, easy to make and you can change it up as much as your imagination will allow!

 This is a great recipe if you’ve got a lot of mucous, called damp in Chinese Medicine.
 It contains a lot of tasty ingredients that are very beneficial to recovery from the ravages of a cold or flu.
 If you’ve got hot signs (red face, fever, sweating) do steer clear of the mandarin peel and spices since you will require more cooling foods.

 Apples are easily overlooked as a medicinal fruit.
 They are cooling by nature and thus gently cooking them adds warmth needed for a cold-type cold or flu.
 They are excellent for indigestion and digestion problems in general.
 They’re very good for cleansing the liver, moistening dryness and dry lungs.